NetickNetworking/NetickDocumentation/articles/5-remote-procedure-call.md

 ## UI Setup

 1. In PlayerCharacter prefab, on the `Visual` transform, Create `UI > Text - TextMeshPro`
-2. If It Prompts you to Import TMP Essentials, go ahead continue and you may close the window afterwards.
+2. It might Prompts you to `Import TMP Essentials`, go ahead import and close the window afterwards.
 3. Change the `Canvas` `Render Mode` from `Screen Space - Overlay` to `World Space`
 4. Position your canvas to be
     Pos X: 0
     Pos Y: 2
-5. Change the Canvas Scale to 0.005 for all axis
+5. Change the canvas scale to 0.005 for all axis

 <figure><img src="../images/getting-started/105-canvas.png" alt=""><figcaption></figcaption></figure>